 Note: Prices listed were accurate as of press time; pricing fluctuations may occur.

 Soaking grains like rice tends to shorten the amount of time it takes to cook them.
 And you should always at least rinse rice since it grows in the ground like fruit and vegetables.
 Rinsing it can help remove some of the excess starch as well.
 Try this OXO Good Grips Rice, Quinoa, and Small Grains Washing Colander.
 Find out the difference between wild rice, brown rice, and quinoa.

 $14.98 for 10

 Pancakes, beer batter, and tempura all benefit from a little carbonated H20.
 Add some to packaged pancake or waffle mix for light, airy Sunday stacks—or use a flavored seltzer for a little extra pizazz.

 Make your spices last longer

 Buy whole spices—like nutmeg, cloves, cumin, and coriander seeds—and grind them yourself as needed using a coffee grinder like this one from SMEG.
 According to expert Alex Wilkens of The Spice House, grinding spices into a powder releases the volatile oils responsible for flavor and aroma so your spices will taste fresher when you do use them and last longer when you don’t.
-Don’t miss this other secret ingredient to add to your pancake mix.

 Make perfect dough from scratch